YOU-i-Labs/googletest/README.md

 # Hunter Package #

-This fork of Google Test is used by the [hunter package manager](https://github.com/ruslo/hunter).
+This fork of **Google Test** is used by the [hunter package manager](https://github.com/ruslo/hunter).
 This repository is used for package versions `1.8.0-hunter-p2` or later.
 Older package versions use the repository [https://github.com/hunter-packages/gtest](https://github.com/hunter-packages/gtest).

 ## Modifications ##

-This fork adds an install target that generates the '.cmake' files that are required for a config file based CMake package.
+This fork adds an install target that generates the `.cmake` files that are required for a [config file](https://cmake.org/cmake/help/v3.10/manual/cmake-packages.7.html#id1) based CMake package.

 ## Usage Example ##